practicalli/spacemacs/editing/vim-style/keybindng-reference.md

 Run documentation lookup command specific to the major mode.

-Use command bound to ‘SPC m h h‘ if defined, otherwise fall back to ‘evil-lookup’
+Use command bound to `SPC m h h` if defined, otherwise fall back to `evil-lookup`